polyfy/polylith/readme.md

 The lack of an `interface` makes bases less composable compared to components.
 This is okay, because they serve a different purpose which is to be a bridge between the real world and the components the base delegates to.
-This gives us the modularity and structure we need to build simple and understandable services, tools, and libraries.
+This gives us the modularity and structure we need to build simple and understandable services and tools.

 Let's create the `cli` base to see how it works, by executing the [create base](doc/commands.md#create-base) command:
 ```sh